epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

 *Merging a .mem file into a Bitstream File.*

-*UpdateMem* also requires instance path of the memory in question.
-In case of BoxLambda, this path is:
+*UpdateMem* also requires the instance path of the memory in question.
+In the case of BoxLambda, this path is:

 ```
 boxlambda_soc_inst/cmem/xpm_memory_tdpram_inst/xpm_memory_base_inst